Advanced Server Settings

 The number of allowed simultaneous connections is determined by the server.

-We recommend checking with your hosting provider or systems administrator to see if there’s a limit > and if settings can be changed.
+Contact your hosting provider or IT to learn if there’s a limit for your server > and if settings can be changed.

 Connect Timeout